StevenClontz/clontz.org/pages/potluck6.md

 * Each Designer Team must design one or two original puzzles.
-The team designates how many puzzles they will provide at registration. **These puzzles MUST be completed one week in advance of the event.** The event will have to be canceled unless the Designer Teams pull through!
+The team designates how many puzzles they will provide at registration. **These puzzles MUST be completed one week in advance of the event.** When a puzzle has been finalized, the team should email the organizer with its solution.
+  The event will have to be
+  canceled unless the Designer Teams pull through!

-* Designer Teams only need to create one copy of each puzzle they contribute, except for any consumable elements which must be reset between teams.
+* Designer Teams only need to create one copy of each puzzle they contribute, except for any consumable elements which must be reset for each team.

 * Puzzles can be of any type (creativity is encouraged!) but should be designed to be solved within 30 minutes.